 Option 1: Retention Of Existing Council Chambers on Floor 4 of 2 High Street Option 2: Relocation Of Council Chambers to Ground Floor of 2 High Street Disadvantages No improvement in public access to the Council Chamber or to the management of public access to the building.
 Interventions required to address potential issues of traffic noise; privacy and welfare arising from location of Chambers on street level.
-Reduced opportunity to use the Banking Hall as an adjunct to the Council Chambers Retention of inflexible Council Conversion works require to be factored into existing programme delivery timescales.
-Chamber and meeting space.
-Potential increased cost and disruption from any later re- configuration of the building
+Reduced opportunity to use the Banking Hall as an adjunct to the Council Chambers Retention of inflexible Council Chamber and meeting space.
+Conversion works require to be factored into existing programme delivery timescales.
+Potential increased cost and disruption from any later reconfiguration of the building